-- Testing: SNFs are to test residents and staff based on parameters and at the frequency set forth in the following CMS Memorandum QSO-20-38-NH with the subject Interim Final Rule (IFC), CMS-3401-IFC, Additional Policy and Regulatory Revisions in Response to the COVID-19 Public Health Emergency related to Long-Term Care (LTC) Facility Testing Requirements and Revised COVID-19 Focused Survey Tool dated August 26, 20202. - Visitation: SNFs are to follow the visitation guidance set forth in the following CMS Memorandum QSO-20-39-NH with the subject Nursing Home Visitation COVID-19 dated September 17, 2020. - Voting: SNFs are to follow the voting guidance set forth in the following CMS Memorandum QSO-21-02-NH with the subject Compliance with Residents' Rights Requirement related to Nursing Home Residents' Right to Vote dated October 5, 2020. - Holidays: CMS issued an alert to reiterate the adherence to the Core Principles of COVID-19 Infection Prevention during the holiday season.
+- Testing: SNFs are to test residents and staff based on parameters and at the frequency set forth in the following CMS Memorandum QSO-20-38-NH with the subject Interim Final Rule (IFC), CMS-3401-IFC, Additional Policy and Regulatory Revisions in Response to the COVID-19 Public Health Emergency related to Long-Term Care (LTC) Facility Testing Requirements and Revised COVID-19 Focused Survey Tool dated August 26, 20202.
+Testing must continue after vaccinations in accordance with QSO-20-38-NH until that document is revised or rescinded by CMS. - Visitation: SNFs are to follow the visitation guidance set forth in the following CMS Memorandum QSO-20-39-NH with the subject Nursing Home Visitation COVID-19 dated September 17, 2020. - Voting: SNFs are to follow the voting guidance set forth in the following CMS Memorandum QSO-21-02-NH with the subject Compliance with Residents' Rights Requirement related to Nursing Home Residents' Right to Vote dated October 5, 2020. - Holidays: CMS issued an alert to reiterate the adherence to the Core Principles of COVID-19 Infection Prevention during the holiday season.